 And they called Walt Williams No-Neck!
 It’s obviously just the pose but Walt’s ’73 teammate Jack Brohamer here looks like a much more appropriate subject for that handle.
-I want to say Jack is in Cleveland since the color of the seats looks about right but he’s wearing an away uniform, so he’s probably at Comiskey.
+I want to say Jack is in Cleveland since the color of the seats looks about right and that looks like the first uniform letter is an "I" so I am sticking with that choice.
 Wherever he is he, like Merv Rettenmund, was in not a great spot in his career. ’73 had to be frustrating for him.
 After putting up a good enough rookie season in ’72 to get named to both the Topps and Baseball Digest rookie teams, Jack came out of the box the next year with an average that would aspire to Mendoza proportions.
 He missed extensive time to some injuries and his bat and split his second base duties with Tom Ragland and John Lowenstein.
 Jack had a spanking card in ’73 when it looks like he’s just failed to avoid a tag by Bobby Grich.
 So this one of him imitating a turtle is a poor follow-up.
 But Jack was hardly a shrinking violet as a couple of his career choices will attest.

 Jack Brohamer grew up in Huntington Beach, California, where he was all-area in hoops and presumably pretty good in baseball since he was drafted by Cleveland upon graduating in ’67.
 He played local ball that summer so his pro career didn’t begin until the next spring when he hit pretty well for two A teams while playing mostly shortstop.
 In ’69 he remained at that level and added some second base to his field work.
 In ’70 he was more of a utility guy adding third base to his repertoire and both his average and his confidence suffered even though he was now performing at both Double A Savannah and Triple A Wichita.
 That also happened during his ’71 all in Triple A and Jack was ready to return home – this from his SABR bio – when that July he was made the regular second baseman.
 By spring training of the following year both Jack and his manager Ken Aspromonte were moved up to Cleveland.